N-Wouda/N-Wouda.github.io/pages/projects/index.md

 Most recently started first:

 - [early]
-  A project optimising waste collection for the Municipality of Groningen.
-  One of the neat/unusual aspects of this particular waste collection problem is that we have some sensor data about arrivals at each waste container, but that data is incomplete: we do not observe the amount of waste arriving.
-  We are currently working on efficiently emptying a system with such containers, while making good use of the available data.
-  More on this later in 2023.

-- [early]
   A project optimising the scheduling of elective hours in Dutch secondary education.
   We are developing a scheduling algorithm that schedules electives based on (changing) learner needs.
-  More on this later in 2023.

-- [ongoing]
-  A high-performance vehicle routing problem (VRP) solver that achieves exceptional performance on a number of VRP variants.
-  The solver is written in C++ and Python, and available on the Python package index as `pyvrp`; the repository is available [here](https://github.com/PyVRP/PyVRP/).
-  We submitted a paper to _INFORMS Journal on Computing_.

 - [nearing completion]
+  A project optimising waste collection for the Municipality of Groningen.
+  One of the unusual aspects of this particular waste collection problem is that we have some sensor data about arrivals at each waste container, but that data is incomplete: we do not observe the amount of waste arriving, only that an arrival has taken place.
+  It is thus not clear which containers are actually full, and which can still take more arrivals.
+  The goal is to select which containers to visit, and then optimise the routing decisions given those containers.
+  We are developing an efficient vehicle routing policy that integrates the routing and container selection decisions based on the available data.

+- [nearing completion]
-  My first PhD project, on optimising supply chain network design problems under supply and demand uncertainty.
+  A project optimising chance-constrained network design problems under supply and demand uncertainty.
   We developed an exact solution approach based on row generation for this problem.
   Computational experiments show our method is much more performant than the current state-of-the-art.
-Using our method, we are currently investigating an interesting e-fuel network design problem arising in the Netherlands.

 # Past projects

 A selection:

+- PyVRP, a high-performance vehicle routing problem (VRP) solver that achieves exceptional performance on a number of VRP variants.
+  The solver is written in C++ and Python, and available on the Python package index as `pyvrp`; the repository is available [here](https://github.com/PyVRP/PyVRP/).
+  We submitted a paper to _INFORMS Journal on Computing_.
+  Work is ongoing to support additional VRP variants in new releases of PyVRP.

 - I organised a team of motivated PhD candidates to join in the [EURO meets NeurIPS 2022 vehicle routing challenge](https://euro-neurips-vrp-2022.challenges.ortec.com/).